vincentrose88/SNPextractor/README.md

 ##How to use

 Run the extractor.sh script with the following flags and arguments (also shown if --help or -h is typed):
- * --snp File containing the list of SNPs that needs to extracted with the following requirement:
+ * `--snp` File containing the list of SNPs that needs to extracted with the following requirement:
   * Each line has variant name, chromosome and position, seperated by `\t` (tab) (see example file).
   * **NB: Must be on same build as imputed data (commonly b37, but do check)**.
- * --vcf Path to vcf containing the HRC imputed data.
+ * `--vcf` Path to vcf containing the HRC imputed data.
   * For example: `/emc/cbmr/data/imputed/decode-Nov09-sanger-hwe10e5/`
- * --type Specify which type of data for each SNP is needed. **Only one is allowed**.
+ * `--type` Specify which type of data for each SNP is needed. **Only one is allowed**.
-  * Options are: `DOSAGE`, `GENOTYPE` or `LIKELIHOOD`.
-Default: `DOSAGE`
+  * Options are: DOSAGE, GENOTYPE or LIKELIHOOD.
+Default: DOSAGE
  * Either of the following but not both.
-  * --cohort Prefix for a specific cohort.
+  * `--cohort` Prefix for a specific cohort.
 Extract all individuals which matches this prefix.
 For example `57x` matches the CIMT cohort
-  * --ind File containing a list of individuals you want extracted.
+  * `--ind` File containing a list of individuals you want extracted.
 One individual particid on each line, seperated by `\n`
  * Optional parameters
-  * --ld LD cut-off (for R^2) for excluding variants which are in LD with eachothers in the dataset.
+  * `--ld` LD cut-off (for R^2) for excluding variants which are in LD with eachothers in the dataset.
 Only the variant with the highest imputation quality (info score) will be kept.
-  * --out output filename.
+  * `--out` output filename.
 The suffix `.csv` will be added regardless.
 Default is: `SNPsExtracted.csv`

 ## Example
 Extract dosage information for SNPs not in LD (R^2 < 0.5) for all inter99 individuals from Decode dataset: